 In addition, she has been an award-winning, jury-selected installation artist, creating 1 in 10,000 and Earthly Coat (outdoor installations at the Minnesota Landscape Arboretum).
 Her WordPress blog describes the process of creating her Earthly Coat installation and includes her posts on various fiber arts subjects.

-Wendy lives with her husband and two border collies in a home and home office/studio that she designed using aging-friendly concepts and ecologically-conscious materials.
+Wendy lives with her husband and a nine-breed-mix rescued dog in a home and home office/studio that she designed using aging-friendly concepts and ecologically-conscious materials.